saltyorg/docs/docs/reference/guides/rclone-remote-encrypted.md

 5. For "Option remote", type in the name of your backing remote plus `:encrypt` and press <kbd class="platform-all">Enter</kbd>.

+    Remember a moment ago when you read: "MAKE NOTE OF THIS; YOU WILL NEED IT LATER"?

+    This is "LATER".
+If you didn't follow the recommandation to use `dropbox:encrypt` then of course use whatever you entered above and made note of.

     === "I am using my personal folder"

         ```shell